A Plant Infusion Ritual

 Preparing a Cup of Herbal Tea

 Many herbal traditions begin with the same simple act: placing a plant in warm water and allowing its qualities to unfold.
-Leaves and flowers release color, aroma, and subtle medicinal compounds through infusion.
+Leaves, flowers, and roots release color, aroma, and medicinal compounds through infusion.

 But the preparation itself can also become a ritual that supports the nervous system and invites the body to slow down.
 Rather than rushing through the process, move through each step with attention.
 The goal is not only to make tea, but to allow the plant and the moment to regulate the body.